Rancho Mirage, California: Architecture

 Another structure known for its mid-century modern architecture, the 1962 Samuel and Luella Maslon House designed by architect Richard Neutra, was demolished in 2002.

 As of 2021, there are 72 structures listed on the Rancho Mirage Register of Historic Places, including celebrity homes previously owned by Kaye Ballard, Red Skelton, and Gummo Marx.
 The houses are designed by notable architects such as E. Stewart Williams, William Cody, Wallace Neff, Hugh M. Kaptur, and Archibald Quincy Jones.
-The city’s oldest house, the 1934 Casa Chiquita (Ranchito Chiquito) was the first structure added to the register when designated a historic site on June 1, 2003.
+The city's oldest house, the 1934 Casa Chiquita (Ranchito Chiquito) was the first structure added to the register when designated a historic site on June 1, 2003.
 The 850 sq. ft. house, which was constructed by the Les and M.C.
-Clancy brothers, was located on the corner of Rancho Palmeras and Follansbee Rd. from 1934-2004.
+Clancy brothers, was located on the corner of Rancho Palmeras and Follansbee Rd. from 1934 to 2004.
 In 2004, it was relocated and reassembled at Rancho Mirage Community Park, one block west of the River at Rancho Mirage.
 The ranch-style house is constructed with Mediterranean Revival elements and of local rock from the Whitewater River.

 The Club at Morningside and Sunnylands were added to the city's Register of Historic Places due to President George H. W. Bush's official summit with Prime Minister Toshiki Kaifu in Rancho Mirage on March 2–3 in 1990.